 After consuming nearly a cow’s worth of smoked meat in the hills east of Austin, my brother, father and I needed something sweet.
 We all remembered Jo’s, an outdoor cafe on trendy South Congress that supplied us with satisfying fried pies, kolache and Iced Turbos in 2006.
-Named for owner Liz Lambert’s mother, Jo’s is situated in the parking lot of the Hotel San Jose and across from The Continental Club, a locally famous live music venue.
+Named for owner Liz Lambert’s mother, Jo’s is situated in Hotel San Jose’s parking lot and across from The Continental Club, a locally famous live music venue.

 Behind the whirling blades of the ceiling fan sits Jo’s menu.
 To the left of the menu, out of frame, hung a photo of Jo sporting a white T-shirt with the café’s circular red logo.